 They add wake-up power to scrambled egg breakfasts.
 They serve as powerful sides to sizzling sirloin steaks.
 Are fried sliced potatoes perfect?
 They are on July 13.
 If you have any doubts, just check out the free promotions at national restaurant chains and local burger joints.

-The restaurant industry doesn’t give away customer favorites without a very good reason.
-French Fries Day is that reason.
+The restaurant industry does not give away customer favorites without a very good reason and French Fries Day is that reason.
 We believe Jefferson would be pleased, proud and hungry.